-Z being the atomic number.
-A more negative energy means a more stable electron, meaning that the level of instability, i.e. excitation, increases with the number of energy level and thus when the electron gets more distant from the nucleus.
-The energy of the electron for the most stable case corresponds to n=1, it is termed the ground energy.
+where Z is the atomic number.
+A more negative energy means a more stable electron, meaning that the level of instability, i.e., excitation, increases with the number of the energy level and thus when the electron gets more distant from the nucleus.
+The energy of the electron for the most stable case corresponds to n=1 and is called the “ground energy”.

 The energy difference E when an electron falls from ni to nf is equal to the photon’s energy h⋅f.
-By elaborating the calculations, one obtains the Rydberg formula that determines the wavelength of the emitted light:
+By elaborating the calculations, one obtains the “Rydberg formula”, which determines the wavelength of the emitted light: